sethteo/tp/docs/DeveloperGuide.md

 * Update the check for duplicate clients in the `Person` class to prevent clients with the same phone number or email from being added.
     * Pros: Easy to implement.
     * Cons: May cause confusion for users who are used to the current behaviour.

+### Make the flag for DESCRIPTION for `addMeeting` `editMeeting` consistent.

+Currently, the flag for the description of a meeting is `d/` for `addMeeting` and `n/` for `editMeeting`.
+This is not ideal as the flag for the description should be consistent across all commands.
+In the future, we hope to make the flag for the description for `addMeeting` and `editMeeting` consistent.

+To implement this, the flag for the description for `addMeeting` and `editMeeting` will have to be updated in the `Command` classes.

+#### Design consideration:

+**Aspect: How to make the flag for `DESCRIPTION` for `addMeeting` `editMeeting` consistent:**

+* Update the flag for the description for `addMeeting` and `editMeeting` to be consistent.
+    * Pros: Easy to implement.
+    * Cons: May cause confusion for users who are used to the current behaviour.

+### Validate the email format for `Person` objects

+Currently, the app does not validate the email format for `Person` objects.
+This is not ideal as the email format should be validated to ensure that the email is in the correct format.
+In the future, we hope to validate the email format for `Person` objects.

+** Aspect: How to validate the email format for `Person` objects:**

+* Update the `Person` class to have a validation regex for the email field.
+    * Pros: Easy to implement.
+    * Cons: May cause confusion for users who are used to the current behaviour.

 ---